Coping with peak packaging demand

 Considering your staffing requirements is equally as critical as your fulfilment processes, whether this involves bringing in temporary staff, offering more overtime opportunities, or taking steps to retain your existing team.

-However, staffing can be difficult at the best of times, whilst continuing high job vacancies make recruitment particularly difficult at present.
+However, staffing can be difficult at the best of times, whilst continuing high job vacancies make recruitment particularly difficult.
 Emile Naus, partner at consultancy firm BearingPoint and formerly head of logistics strategy at Marks & Spencer, is quoted as saying:

 You need more people in warehouses but for a very short amount of time.
 You either bring them in early and train them and they’re standing around doing nothing, or you bring them in late and they don’t know what they’re doing, they make mistakes and that has an impact on consumers.

-As such, it is crucial that you have a well-trained, focused workforce.
-But you must also provide the right environment to maximise your staff’s efficiency.
+As such, it is crucial to have a well-trained, focused workforce.
+However, you must also provide the right environment to maximise your staff’s efficiency.

 Avoid excessive packaging